xam33r/AngularCommunicateBetweenModules/README.md

 This project extends functionality from <a href="https://github.com/xam33r/LazyLoadAngularIvyModules"> previous project </a>

-This small project demonstrates how how to manually/programmatically lazy load Angular modules with ivy
+This small project demonstrates how  to communicate between multiple modules.

 Run command ng --version to check Angular version